bcallebaut/bcallebaut.github.io/mods/mods.md

 ![DX7](./dx7.png)

-THeir evoliution follows the evolution of computers with first specialized circuits, later on digital signal processors and finally now with powerful processors.
+Their evoliution follows the evolution of computers with first specialized circuits, later on digital signal processors and finally now with powerful processors.

 This evolution led to the computer era where the synthetizers are now emulated on computers and even on tablets.
 THese synthetizers allows the user to carry a vast range of sounds in a tiny form factor but they don't provide the same level of realtime control